drawwithcode/2019-group-11-1/README.md

   }
   ```
 ### Passage from Server.js to Play.js
-Instructions concerning data transit are inserted in the play.js file.
+Instructions concerning data transit are inserted in the setup(){} function of play.js file.

 ```
 socket = io();